spapas/spapas.github.io/content/django-cbv-tutorial.rst

 implement some specific functionality.
 Finally, the list of examples in the third chapter should help you get started in all your CBV needs - if you have some specific question about CBVs or you'd like another use case added to the list feel free to ask and I'll try to add it!

+*Update 21/04/2020* As per commenter's Ahmed I. Elsayed comment, there are sites with a similar functionality with the CBV inspector for the Django Rest Framework (http://www.cdrf.co/) and Django Forms (https://cdf.9vo.lt/)!
+They are an excellent resource for reference!!

 .. _`CBV inspector`: http://ccbv.co.uk`